How far can we go with Amitsur's theorem?: Matrices

+We say that $\alpha $ is the weight function on $R$ related to elements $r_{1}, \ldots , r_{n}$. \end{delfin} \begin{delfin} Let notation be as in Definition \ref{17}.
+We will say that an element $r\in R$ is pseudo-homogeneous if it can be expressed as a linear combination of elements with the same weight, say $\beta $.
+The weight of $r$ is $\beta $.
+The weight of $r$ will be denoted $\deg_{w} (r)$.

-Let $F$ be the algebraic closure of a finite field.
-Let $A$ be a finitely dimensional algebra over the field $F$.
-Let $a_{1}, a_{2}, \ldots , a_{n}$ be generators of $A$.
-We assign weight $1$ to element $a_{i}$ for $i=1,2, \ldots ,$.
-The product of an element with weight $m$ and an element with weight $n$ has weight $m+n$.
-A linear combination of elements of weight $m$ has weight $m$.
-We will say that an element of $R$ is pseudo-homogeneous if it can be expressed as a linear combination of elements with the same weight (notice that the ring $R$ need not be graded).
-By $R^{1}$, we will denote the algebra which is the usual extension of $R$ by an identity element.
-By $R(n)$, we will denote the linear space of pseudo-homogeneous elements with weight $n$ in $R$, provided that $n>0$, and by $R(0)$ we will denote the space $F\cdot 1$ in $R^{1}$.
+By the linear space of pseudo-homogeneous elements of weight $n$ we will mean the linear space over $F$ spanned by all pseudo-homogeneous elements of weight $n$; this linear space will be denoted $R(n)$. \end{delfin} By $R^{1}$, we will denote the algebra which is the usual extension of $R$ by an identity element, and by $R(0)$ we will denote the space $F\cdot 1$ in $R^{1}$.

-The following Lemma closely resembles Lemma $1$ from [1].
-However, our ring need not be graded, so we provide a detailed proof using similar methods as in [1].
+The following Lemma closely resembles Lemma $1$ from \cite{ps}.
+However, our ring need not be graded, so we provide a detailed proof using similar methods as in \cite{ps}.